Papatheodorou-Group/BENGAL/README.md

 ### To run BENGAL:

-In a bash shell, check your metadata/config file and run:
+In a bash shell, check your metadata/config files are set and run:

 1) `conda activate nextflow && nextflow -C config/example.config run concat_by_homology_multiple_species.nf`.
 Add flag `-with-trace -with-report report.html` if you want nextflow run stats.
 2) Convert concatenated files from .h5ad to .h5seurat using SeuratDisk (do not remove the .h5ad files).
 This is for running R-based methods that requires .h5seurat as input.
 The `envs/h5ad_h5seurat_convert.yml` is a working environment to perform the conversion (see above).